eupn/bno055/README.md

 let bno055 = ...;

-// Enter NDOF sensor fusion mode whic is also performing
+// Enter NDOF (ansolute orientation) sensor fusion mode which is also performing
-// a calibration
+// a regular sensors calibration bno055.set_mode(BNO055OperationMode::NDOF)?;
-bno055.set_mode(BNO055OperationMode::NDOF)?;

 // Wait for device to auto-calibrate